cube-network/docs/genesis.md

 - `lockedAmount`: token locked amount in wei
 - `lockedTime`: token locked time in seconds
 - `periodAmount`: the total amount of periods, which is 30 day in one period

-`balance` is equal to the total locked amount of all accounts

 `code` is the deployed bytecode of the contract